TBM13/Samsung-Camera-Experiments/README.md

 |Exynos 9611|Galaxy M31s|Partially|<table><th>Android 12</th><tr><td>Photos have pink tint.
 Changing black level doesn't help</td></tr></table>|
 |Exynos 9825|Galaxy F62|Partially|<table><th>Android 11</th><tr><td>Issues with the front camera</td></tr></table>|

-As you can see, GCam is usable on few devices that have the libexynoscamera3 lib. \
+As you can see, GCam is unusable on most devices that use the libexynoscamera3 lib. \
-As someone who had an A20, I can say that the difference in quality with the stock camera is huge.
-You can check it yourself with [this comparison](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=9fea4384-35b8-11f0-bb24-0936e1cb08fb) of two pics I took.
+On the Exynos 7884/7904 series, the difference in pic quality between the stock camera and GCam is huge.
+Check it yourself with [this comparison](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=9fea4384-35b8-11f0-bb24-0936e1cb08fb) of two pics I took with the Galaxy A20.